ReportsVena vs Aleph

 • Your organization runs on Microsoft 365 and you want planning native to that ecosystem

-• You need structured, governed FP&A planning with dimensional models and deep workflow
+• You need structured, governed FP&A with dimensional models and deep workflow

 • Workforce planning is a core requirement